Determining service boundaries and decomposing your monolith

 Applying domain-driven design, SRP, and continuous refactoring, Netflix decomposed its monolith into cohesive and loosely coupled microservices.
 This allowed them to scale their platform, accelerate development, and deliver a seamless streaming experience.

-Next week we'll publish a post on how to decentralize data management in a consistent manner when migrating to microservices.
+Ready for the next in the series?
+Continue to how to decentralize data management in a consistent manner when migrating to microservices.

 Or, you can download the complete 10-part series in one e-book now: "Monolith to microservices migration: 10 critical challenges to consider"